FISHARMNIC/CodingLang/README.md

 ### How do I Write my Own Code?
 The file `program.txt` in the folder `JScompiler` holds your code.
 When executing, the last parameter (the file) can be changed to whatever file you want.
 Go ahead and check out `example_programs.txt` in the `JScompiler` folder to see some samples!

+### Documentation
+---
+#### Variables
+There are two types of variables, integers and strings.
+When declaring a variable, simply type